AMartins87/games_exclusives/README.md

 ## **USER STORIES**

 ### **Agile planning**
-The development of this project was managed and implemented using GitHub project Kanban board and can be found [**here**](https://github.com/users/AMartins87/projects/7).
+The development of this project was managed and implemented using GitHub project Kanban board and can be found [**here**](https://github.com/users/AMartins87/projects/7) *(press Ctrl in Windows or Command on Mac button while clicking on the link for it to open in a new tab)*.

 User stories were labeled with <span style="color:#c5f015">**Must Have**</span>, <span style="color: #FBCA04">**Nice to have**</span>, <span style="color:#7057ff">**Future development**</span> and <span style="color:#35EE53">**CRUD**</span>.